-- 4 A BRA was performed to estimate potential risks to human and ecological receptors that could - 5 result from exposures to MED/AEC-related radiological and metal COPCs identified in ISOU - 6 media as defined in Section 2.2.1.2.
-Therefore, the BRA consisted primarily of two components: - 7 a human health risk assessment (HHRA) and a screening-level ecological risk assessment - 8 (SLERA).
-The evaluations and results of the HHRA and SLERA portions of the BRA are - 9 summarized in Sections 5.2.1 and 5.2.2. - 10 Prior to conducting the BRA, some properties associated with the ISOU were determined to be - 11 non-impacted by past MED/AEC operations at the SLDS.
-This determination is documented in - 12 USACE's RI/BRA.
-Because the properties were determined to be non-impacted, there are no - unacceptable health risks associated with them; therefore, they were not retained for further - investigation and evaluation in the RI/BRA, but are included in this PP for No Further Action. - 15 These non-impacted properties include the following: - DT-4 South, - South of Angelrodt Properties DT-5 and DT-18, and - West of Broadway Properties DT-21, DT-22, DT-24, DT-25, DT-26, DT-28, DT-30, and DT-31.
+A BRA was performed to estimate potential risks to human and ecological receptors that could result from exposures to MED/AEC-related radiological and metal COPCs identified in ISOU media as defined in Section 2.2.1.2.
+Therefore, the BRA consisted primarily of two components: a human health risk assessment (HHRA) and a screening-level ecological risk assessment (SLERA).
+The evaluations and results of the HHRA and SLERA portions of the BRA are summarized in Sections 5.2.1 and 5.2.2.

+Prior to conducting the BRA, some properties associated with the ISOU were determined to be non-impacted by past MED/AEC operations at the SLDS.
+This determination is documented in the USACE's RI/BRA.
+Because the properties were determined to be non-impacted, there are no unacceptable health risks associated with them; therefore, they were not retained for further investigation and evaluation in the RI/BRA, but are included in this PP for No Further Action.
+These non-impacted properties include the following:

+- DT-4 South, - South of Angelrodt Properties DT-5 and DT-18, and - West of Broadway Properties DT-21, DT-22, DT-24, DT-25, DT-26, DT-28, and DT-30.

-20 5.2.1 Human Health Risk Assessment
+5.2.1 Human Health Risk Assessment

-- 21 Human health risks estimated in the HHRA represent current and expected future land use of - 22 properties associated with the SLDS ISOU.
-The types of individuals identified for evaluations in - the HHRA, along with the manner in which they are assumed to become exposed, are referred to as receptor exposure scenarios.
-The predominant current and future land use of the SLDS is - 25 industrial.
-For each of the receptor scenarios, reasonable maximum exposure assumptions were - 26 incorporated into risk calculations regarding the magnitude, frequency, and duration of - 27 exposures, among others.
-These conservative assumptions ensure that the calculations do not - 28 underestimate actual risks posed by MED/AEC-related COPCs in ISOU media.
-Although the - focus of the RI/BRA was determining risks associated with exposures to COPCs in the ISOU - 30 media at each property, in reality, individuals are assumed to move randomly throughout all - 31 portions of the property.
-Therefore, the final assessment of risks reflects a high-end estimate of - 32 the potential for an individual to become exposed to COPCs anywhere across a given property. - 33 This type of property-wide risk assessment forms the basis for determining a no-action remedy - 34 for each impacted property in this PP. - 35 In the HHRA, all of the Group 1 Properties in this PP were evaluated for cancer risks associated - with exposures to radiological COPCs.
-However, in order to comply with the authority of the - 37 1998 SLDS ROD, and for consistency with all subsequent work conducted under the 1998 ROD, - as well as with the RI WP, metals were not evaluated at any of the Group 1 Properties because - 39 none of the Group 1 Properties are within the historical MED/AEC uranium ore processing - 40 boundary.
-Additionally, there are no concerns for metals migrating from inaccessible soil areas - 41 within the former uranium ore processing boundary to areas outside of the boundary.
-This is - because inaccessible soils are generally beneath ground cover (asphalt and concrete pavement, - 43 gravel, and buildings/structural surfaces (including the RR)), which inhibits water infiltration and wind erosion mechanisms that facilitate migration to locations that are downgradient or downwind of the former uranium ore processing boundary.
+Human health risks estimated in the HHRA represent current and expected future land use of properties associated with the SLDS ISOU.
+The types of individuals identified for evaluations in the HHRA, along with the manner in which they are assumed to become exposed, are referred to as receptor exposure scenarios.
+The predominant current and future land use of the SLDS is industrial.
+For each of the receptor scenarios, reasonable maximum exposure assumptions were incorporated into risk calculations regarding the magnitude, frequency, and duration of exposures, among others.
+These conservative assumptions ensure that the calculations do not underestimate actual risks posed by MED/AEC-related COPCs in ISOU media.
+Although the focus of the RI/BRA was determining risks associated with exposures to COPCs in the ISOU media at each property, in reality, individuals are assumed to move randomly throughout all portions of the property.
+Therefore, the final assessment of risks reflects a high-end estimate of the potential for an individual to become exposed to COPCs anywhere across a given property.
+This type of property-wide risk assessment forms the basis for determining a no-action remedy for each impacted property in this PP.

+In the HHRA, all of the Group 1 Properties in this PP were evaluated for cancer risks associated with exposures to radiological COPCs.
+However, in order to comply with the authority of the 1998 ROD, and for consistency with all subsequent work conducted under the 1998 ROD, as well as with the RI WP, metals were not evaluated at any of the Group 1 Properties because none of the Group 1 Properties are within the historical MED/AEC uranium ore processing boundary.
+Additionally, there are no concerns for metals migrating from inaccessible soil areas within the former uranium ore processing boundary to areas outside of the boundary.
+This is because inaccessible soils are generally beneath ground cover (asphalt and concrete pavement, gravel, and buildings/structural surfaces [including the RR]), which inhibits water infiltration and wind erosion mechanisms that facilitate migration to locations that are downgradient or downwind of the former uranium ore processing boundary.
 This in turn, prevents contamination of areas outside of the former uranium ore processing boundary, as well as subsequent exposures in those areas (see also Section 5.1).